gvSIGAssociation/gvnix/addon-service-layer/docs/td-contract-first-from-java.rst

   The name property is required.

-* @WebService: Marca una clase como servicio
+* @WebService: Mark a class as web service.

 	* name: Specifies the name of the service interface.
 This property is mapped to the name attribute of the wsdl:portType element that defines the service's interface in a WSDL contract.
 The default is to append PortType to the name of the implementation class.
 	* targetNamespace: Specifies the target namespace under which the service is defined.
 If this property is not specified, the target namespace is derived from the package name.